 Pro tip: Put the armrest up to make a little more space for the seat.

-Travel With Two Littles And One Adult
+Travel With Multiple Littles And One Adult

 Our other family travel configuration is me with just the kiddos.
 It’s often to exciting destinations like Grandma’s.
 Since we go there on a regular basis, once my oldest daughter was able to sit properly in the airplane’s lap belt, I checked her car seat in the original box, then used it once we arrived at our destination.
 I left that seat behind for her to use while we’re in town.

 In all the trips I’ve taken with just my kiddos, strangers (mostly very kind flight attendants) have only offered to help us a handful of times.
 So as you’re packing, it’s safe to assume that you’ll be handling everything you need to carry yourself.
+That was the case for the CSFTL mom who took these 4 kiddos on a flight by herself.

 This sucks.
 I know.